gitcoinco/code_fund_ads/README.md

 ### Database Seeds

-The `impressions` table will seed with approximately 10k records by default.
+The `impressions` table will seed with approximately 100k records spread over 1 month by default.
-You can increase this by setting the `IMPRESSIONS` environment variable and seeding again.
+You can increase this by setting the `IMPRESSIONS` and `MONTHS` environment variables and seeding again.

 ```
-IMPRESSIONS=10_000_000 rails db:seed
+IMPRESSIONS=25_000_000 MONTHS=12 rails db:seed
 ```

 ### Tmux/Teamocil